AI Recruitment Assistant: How Artificial Intelligence is Used in Recruiting

 Keep Your LinkedIn Profile Polished and Up-to-Date

-As we mentioned before, Microsoft has invested heavily in AI.
+As we mentioned before, Microsoft has invested heavily in AI such as the LinkedIn resume assistant.
 Last Fall, LinkedIn began offering AI-Based solutions to businesses.
-Their clients can purchase services that source data from our LinkedIn profiles to help them make informed decisions, such as showing “how competitive the technology talent pool is in a specific location.”
+Their clients can purchase services that source data from our LinkedIn profiles to help them make informed decisions, such as showing “ how competitive the technology talent pool is in a specific location .”
 Other companies use AI to assist in sourcing data from LinkedIn to aggregate a profile of you before you even begin the interview process.

 Keep an Open Mind